omeka/classic-enduser/docs/Plugins/DublinCoreExtended.md

-The Dublin Core Extended plugin adds the full set of Dublin Core properties to the existing Dublin Core element set, including element refinements and supplemental elements.
+The Dublin Core Extended plugin adds the full set of Dublin Core properties to the existing Dublin Core element set in an Omeka Classic site.
+This includes element refinements and supplemental elements.
 See the Dublin Core website, under ["Properties in the terms namespace."](http://dublincore.org/documents/dcmi-terms/#H2)

 If you are using Omeka.net, see [instructions for the plugin in the Help section of Omeka.net](http://info.omeka.net/build-a-website/manage-themes-and-plugins/dublin-core-extended/).